Why is it we perceive people as being accomplished, fulfilled? What is the yardstick by which we measure? Money, fame, accolade?

 Therefore, we remain trapped inside our internal perception of the world.

 Others see none of this.
 It is all internal.
-They only see the external things.
+They only see external things.
 A smile.
 A bank account balance.
 Nice clothes.
 Whatever makes up our external situation.

 We must seek to understand the limitations of our thinking, our emotions.
 And strive to stretch ourselves and grow.
-Seek first the internal things that bring us balance, harmony and satisfaction.
+Seek first the internal things that bring us to balance, harmony and satisfaction.

-Usually this can be found in relationships with others.
+Usually, this can be found in relationships with others.
 In love.
 In service.
 In trying to make a positive difference in people’s lives.
 In personal and professional development.
 In working on things that improve our feeling of self-worth.

-We can trick ourselves, I’ve just done this (insert achievement), see mind, I am good.
+We can trick ourselves, I’ve just done this (insert achievement), 'see mind, I am good'.
 It quiets the internal critic, for a while anyway.